sheenamt/msings/README.rst

  msi_baseline = /path/to/CUSTOM_MSI_BASELINE

- Once the settings.conf file is updated for the new custom files, execution is the same as default files.
+Once the settings.conf file is updated for the new custom files, execution is the same as for Exome / TCGA data sets (above).

 10. To test that everything is installed and all inputs are specified correctly, the -n flag can be used: